filecoin-project/specs/src/algorithms/expected_consensus.md

 {{<label tickets>}}
 ## Tickets

-One may think of leader election in EC as a verifiable lottery, in which participants win in proportion to the power they have within the network.
+For leader election in EC, participants win in proportion to the power they have within the network.

 A ticket is drawn from the past at the beginning of each new round to perform leader election.
 EC also generates a new ticket in every round for future use.
 Tickets are chained independently of the main blockchain.
 A ticket only depends on the ticket before it, and not any other data in the block.
 On expectation, in Filecoin, every block header contains one ticket, though it could contain more if that block was generated over multiple rounds.